JxrdnOnly/linky-bot/README.md

-# linky
+# linky-bot
-Linky is a discord bot that runs on NodeJS.
-It scrapes image urls from Discord messages, and saves them to MongoDB.
-It uses`discord.js` and `mongoose` as dependencies.
+linky-bot is a discord bot that runs on NodeJS.
+It scrapes image Discord messages and saves them to MongoDB.

+More specifically, linky-bot listens for discord messages that include twitter links, or discord image attachments, and saves them to persistent storage. linky-bot will also delete entries in persistent storage on message delete event triggered by a discord user within the channel.

 Currently supported formats for urls:

 - Discord messages with native image attachments
-- Twitter
+- Twitter (multiple twitter links can be regex matched within a single message, as long as they are seperated by a newline or a space)

 ## Setup